-Payroll record retention is an important part of the job of any accounting, HR or payroll admin at a business with non-exempt employees—i.e., most hourly wage workers.
+Payroll record retention is an important part of the job of any accounting, HR or payroll admin overseeing non-exempt employees, i.e. most hourly wage workers.
 Given there is an entire Wage and Hour Division within the U.S. Department of Labor, it should come as no surprise that the biggest federal wage law, the Fair Labor Standards Act (FLSA), addresses employee payroll records and recordkeeping practices.
 Knowing and following federal and state rules surrounding recordkeeping is one sure way to protect yourself against expensive labor lawsuits.

 How Long to Keep Time Cards & Payroll Records?